jeffdgr8/kotbase/docs/platforms.md

-Kotbase provides a common [Kotlin Multiplatform](https://kotlinlang.org/lp/multiplatform/) API for Couchbase Lite, allowing you to develop a single Kotlin shared library, which compiles to native binaries that can be consumed by native apps on each of the supported platforms.
+Kotbase provides a common [Kotlin Multiplatform](https://kotlinlang.org/lp/multiplatform/) API for Couchbase Lite, allowing you to develop a single Kotlin shared library, which compiles to native binaries that can be consumed by native apps on each of the supported platforms: Android, JVM, iOS, macOS, Linux, and Windows.

 ## Android :fontawesome-brands-android: + JVM :fontawesome-brands-java: